 Ordering your Eclipse Static Port Cover

-Each set is covered by our limited 6 month warranty.
+Each set is covered by our limited 1 year warranty.
 Basically, if you lose any subpart (screws, seals, streamers, etc.) we will repair or replace, at our discretion, the defective component.
-For an additional 6 months, we will repair at our cost of parts and return postage.
+After 1 year, we will repair at our cost of parts and return postage.

 While we do our best to make a quality product that should seal very well, the purchaser assumes all responsibility for usability and effective use of the device.
 Since we are constantly looking at ways to improve the product, the versions we ship may be slightly different than the photos above.

 In looking at various options for pitot probe covers for the Eclipse I knew we could come up with a great solution.
 After several designs, we settled on a high temperature, fiber reinforced silicone option.
 The material, while not intended for use on operating probes, has an exceptional operating range of -70F to +400F.
 Our design with high temperature plugs provide a very tight seal on the probes, and will stay on even in high winds.